open-telemetry/opentelemetry-collector-contrib/pkg/ottl/README.md

 #### Lists

 A List Value comprises a sequence of Values.
-Currently, list can only be created by the grammar to be using in functions or conditions;
+Currently, list can only be created by the grammar to be used in functions or conditions;
 the grammar does not provide an accessor to individual list entries.

 Example List Values: